Iraneus/betamedneed/_services/medicines.md

 ![Pharm drugs](/images/illustrations/pharm-drugs.jpg)

-You can Pay Now or Pay Later with MedNeed Credit.

-You can pay with the MedNeed Card and use MedNeed Coupon if available.

-Let us know if you need help to procure and deliver medicines directly to you from the vendors in:
+Let us know if you need help to procure and deliver medicines directly to you in:
 ## Abuja

 ## Lagos

-Also let us know if you need help to find an orphan drug or any hard-to-find medicine.
+You can Pay Now or Pay Later with Medneed Credit.

+And you can pay with Medneed Card and use Medneed Coupon if available.